ALANA WESTWOOD

 GENEVA BAHEN

-Geneva (she/her) is an undergraduate student pursuing a BSc in Environmental Science and Sustainability (Combined Honours).
-Throughout her studies, she has developed research interests in biodiversity, habitat suitability, and spatial analysis.
-For her thesis, she hopes to create a species distribution model to understand the habitat suitability of a keystone species on Cape Breton Island (Unama’ki), the American beaver.
+Geneva (she/her) was an undergraduate student pursuing a BSc in Environmental Science and Sustainability (Combined Honours).
+Throughout her studies, she developed research interests in biodiversity, habitat suitability, and spatial analysis.
+For her thesis, she created a species distribution model to understand the habitat suitability of a keystone species on Cape Breton Island (Unama’ki), the American beaver.
 Beyond academia, Geneva enjoys riding her bike, playing cards, camping, and exploring the outdoors.

 More: LinkedIn. geneva[at]dal[dot]ca